shundhammer/qdirstat/doc/DevHistory.md

     QDirStat would not prompt for a directory to read, but read the current directory (typically the user's home directory) right away.

-  - More graceful handling for nonexisting paths specified on the commmand
+  - More graceful handling for nonexisting paths specified on the command
     line: It now no longer just throws an exception right after starting the program (which looks like a crash to the unwary user), but posts an error popup instead and then asks for a directory to read.